alanbrookhart/NAMCS/README.md

 -   age = age in years of participant (years)
 -   sex = sex of participant (Male vs Female)
 -   year = year of the survey
--   race = paricipant race (Hispanic, White, Black, Other)
+-   race = participant race (Hispanic, White, Black, Other)
 -   region = region of the country (south, north east, mid-west, west)
 -   arthritis = history of osteoarthritis
 -   asthma = history of asthma